AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 ![The properties panel with the properties icon and the Widget title field highlighted.](./images/user-defined-dashboards/properties-panel.png)

-From the widget properties panel you can edit several aspect of your widget.
+From the widget properties panel, you can edit several aspects of your widget.
 You have complete control to edit the location of the widget legend.
 To move the legend, select the [!UICONTROL Legend placement] dropdown and choose your desired location from the list of available options.
 You can also rename the label associated with the legend, and the X or Y axis by entering a new name into the [!UICONTROL Legend title] text field, or [!UICONTROL Axis label] text field respectively.

 #### Save your widget {#save-widget}